American Urological Association

 Between 1977 and 1987, several references emphasized that the AUA had no formal relationship with branch and state societies.
 These groups were encouraged to associate with the geographic sections.

-Another important factor about the AUA in the early years was that it was not incorporated, nor was it considered by the government as a non-profit organization.
+Another important factor about the AUA in the early years was that it was not incorporated, nor was it considered by the government as a non-profit organisation.
 The AUA existed as a scientific and social organization.
 Several times, the executive committee discussed incorporation, but decided against it until the 1950s when the government began to investigate medical societies, especially those with journals.
 In 1958, the AUA was formally incorporated as a 501(c)(3) not-for-profit entity in the State of Missouri, on recommendation of legal counsel to the AUA finance Committee, chaired by Dr. Grayson Carroll, then Treasurer.
 Each of the eight sections was also incorporated as separate corporations in the State of Missouri, in the early 1960s, through the offices of Urban Bergbauer Esq.
 While initially incorporated in the state of Missouri, the AUA reincorporated in Maryland on 12 July 1984.

 In July 1965, the executive committee noted that, because of the growth of both membership and general work of the AUA, the Executive Committee found it necessary for the good of the Association to increase the personnel of the home office in Baltimore.
 Richard J Hannigan now assisted Didusch.
 Hannigan was actually employed by Didusch on 15 March 1965 to serve as assistant in general AUA administration.
 At that point, the Executive Committee authorized the leasing of additional space at the Baltimore home office.